Epstein didn't kill himself: Background

 Due to violations of normal jail procedures on the night of Epstein's death, (Note: E.g., the removal of his cellmate without a replacement, possession of banned objects, and the falling asleep of two guards who failed to check on him once every 30 minutes, despite stringent suicide watch precautions that were in effect.) the malfunction of two cameras in front of his cell, and his claims to have compromising information about powerful figures, his death generated doubt about his apparent suicide and speculation that he was murdered.
-There were also many doubts raised about discrepancies in the video footage that was released by the Department of Justice, as it appears to have been edited and is missing at least one minute.
+There were also many doubts raised about discrepancies in the video footage that was released by the Department of Justice, as it appeared to have been edited and was missing at least one minute.
 According to a report by CBS News, "A government source familiar with the investigation says the FBI, the Bureau of Prisons and the Department of Justice inspector general are all in possession of a copy of the video that does not cut from just before 11:59 p.m. to midnight of the night Epstein died by suicide in his cell.
 What is unclear is why that section was missing when the FBI released what it said was raw footage from inside the Special Housing Unit the night Epstein died, Aug.
-9-10, 2019."
+9–10, 2019."

-At an August 27 hearing, Epstein defense attorney Reid Weingarten expressed "significant doubts" that Epstein's death was due to suicide.
+At an August 27 hearing, Epstein's defense attorney, Reid Weingarten, expressed "significant doubts" that Epstein's death was due to suicide.
 According to Weingarten, when attorneys met with their client shortly before his death, "we did not see a despairing, despondent, suicidal person".
 Epstein's brother, Mark, has rejected the possibility of Jeffrey's suicide, claiming, "I could see if he got a life sentence, I could then see him taking himself out, but he had a bail hearing coming up."
-He also claimed his "life may also be in danger", if Epstein was indeed murdered.
+Mark also claimed his "life may also be in danger" if Epstein was indeed murdered.
 In a press conference about two months after Epstein's death, Bill de Blasio, the then mayor of New York City, declined to endorse chief medical examiner Sampson's conclusions, saying, "Something doesn't fit here.
 It just doesn't make sense that the highest-profile prisoner in America—you know, someone forgot to guard him."
 Former US Attorney and Senate Judiciary Committee counsel Brett Tolman said the death was "more than coincidental" considering Epstein's "many connections to powerful people".